Blake-Madden/Fiction-Publisher/README.md

 My wife is an author and I handle all of the digital/print book creation.
 After 4+ years of using various tools I decided to streamline my process.

+It can be a pain to manually update a Bio page with new information or new books for example.
+Doing a simple thing like that for 3 formats of a dozen books can take time and introduces the possibility of new typos with every change.

 Pandoc is a great tool to convert markdown files to html/epub/pdf etc. but it's epub templating is still very minimalistic.
 It requires multiple stages to create a template that allows me to reuse common pages such as biography, licensing, etc.

 I love Jekyll and use it whenever I can for web design.
 One of my favorite aspects is the ability to define 'code chunks' in the _includes folder and then use reference it wherever I want.
 Change that include file, rebuild, and every reference to it on your website is updated.
 It's that kind of logic that I need for creating my books.